Sant Gadge Maharaj Chowk monorail station

-Sant Gadge Maharaj Chowk, is a monorail station and the southernmost terminus of the Mumbai Monorail, serving the area of Mahalaxmi and Byculla in South Mumbai.
-It was inaugurated on 3 March 2019 by Piyush Goyal the then,Railway Minister and Devendra Fadnavis the then Chief Minister of Maharashtra.
+Sant Gadge Maharaj Chowk is a monorail station and the southernmost terminus of the Mumbai Monorail, serving the area of Mahalaxmi and Byculla in South Mumbai.
+It was inaugurated on 3 March 2019 by Piyush Goyal, the then Railway Minister and Devendra Fadnavis, the then Chief Minister of Maharashtra.
+It serves as an interchange to Mumbai Metro Aqua Line's HDFC Life Mahalaxmi Metro station at a 300metre distance which is also being connected with a travelator to Mahalaxmi railway station and the monorail station.

 The station is located in the Vicinity of Arthur Road Jail, it is in close proximity to Mahalaxmi railway station, Chinchpokli railway station and Byculla railway station, Mahalaxmi Racecourse.
 The Dagdi Chawl can be accessed through this station.
 St. Ignatius High School is the only school located in its vicinity along with Kasturbha Gandhi Hospital.
 It also gives connectivity to Haji Ali Dargah and Worli, Lala Lajpat Rai College, Hira Panna, NH.SRCC Hospital.